-LAX flights delayed by 'police activity'; 1 person in custody
+LAX passengers evacuate terminal amid false reports of man with gun; 1 in custody

 The airport said earlier it was aware of “police activity” near Terminal 1

-A person was in custody at Los Angeles International Airport on Thursday evening after reports of a shooter caused a temporary ground stop – as well as injuries to some travelers trying to evacuate Terminal 1.
+Around 300 passengers fled Los Angeles International Airport's Terminal 1 onto the airfield Thursday evening after reports of a man with a gun caused confusion and a temporary ground stop – as well as minor injuries to at least two travelers trying to evacuate.

-LAX officials tweeted at 7:50 p.m.
-PT that police had confirmed there was "no threat and no active shooter" and the FAA was continuing to hold traffic on the ground but flights were expected to resume shortly.
+LAX officials said at 7:50 p.m.
+PT that police had confirmed there was "no threat and no active shooter" and the FAA was continuing to hold traffic on the ground but flights.
+Flights resumed soon after.

+No shots were fired and no weapon was found, the airport said in a statement shortly before midnight.

+FOX 11 Los Angeles' SkyFOX helicopter captured photos and video of passengers waiting on the tarmac before being allowed back inside the terminal.

+TSA provided additional agents to Terminal 1 to help move people back into the terminal, the airport said, adding that the passengers had voluntarily evacuated and weren't prompted by officials.

+The confusion began when two men started arguing in the terminal and one of the men was shouting about a gun, a KNBC-TV reporter in Los Angeles tweeted, saying both men were initially detained and one released.
+The second man was being held for a psych evaluation.

-Shortly before 8:30 p.m.
+Around 8:30 p.m.
 PT, LAX tweeted that the FAA had reopened the south side of the airfield to flights but was keeping the north side closed until further notice.

 Some people thought they heard a gunshot but airport officials said there was no evidence that a shot was fired, Andrew Blankstein of NBC wrote on Twitter.